A Review of Chemical Additives, Toxins, and Offgassing in Siding/Cladding

 If you are extremely sensitive you may want to track down a piece of this from the hardware store that is as freshly produced as the product you will be using on the house.

-Insulated vinyl seems particularly designed to go right up against the WRB/sheathing with no rainscreen (which I wouldn’t do in any mold preventative build).
+Insulated vinyl (with foam backing) seems particularly designed to go right up against the WRB/sheathing with no rainscreen (which I wouldn’t do in any mold-preventative build).

-For those that want to steer clear of vinyl, KP also makes polypropylene siding.
+For those who want to steer clear of vinyl, KP also makes polypropylene siding.
 This plastic is safe for almost everyone.